lmoppert/KRONOS-Chemicals/readme.rst

 About
 -----
-**KRONOS Chemicals** is a web based application where the substances used at KRONOS are listed with detailed infromation including Safety Data Sheets and REACH.
+**KRONOS Chemicals** is a web based application where the chemicals used at KRONOS are listed with detailed infromation including Safety Data Sheets and REACH.